jonnonz1/nz-statute-book/acts/public/2003/maori-television-service-te-aratuku-whakaata-irirangi-maori-act-2003.md

 ### 24A Interpretation
 In this subpart, unless the context otherwise requires,—
-  - **manager** means Te Pūtahi Paoho or any subsequent manager of the whole or any part of the spectrum management rights
+  - **manager** means Te Mātāwai or any subsequent manager of the whole or any part of the spectrum management rights
   - **Secretary for Radiocommunications** means the chief executive of the department responsible for the administration of the Radiocommunications Act 1989
   - **spectrum licence** means a licence granted under section 48(1) of the Radiocommunications Act 1989 in relation to any part of the range of frequencies covered by the spectrum management rights
-  - **spectrum management rights** means the management rights transferred under section 24B(1)﻿(a).
+  - **spectrum management rights** means the management right held by Te Mātāwai for the frequency range 606–622 MHz for the period expiring on 30 November 2033.

-### 24B Transfer of spectrum management rights
+### 24B Terms and conditions for exercise of spectrum management rights
-(1) Before 1 December 2013, the responsible Ministers must—
-  (a) direct the Secretary for Radiocommunications to, and the Secretary must, transfer from the Crown to Te Pūtahi Paoho management rights to two 8 MHz ultra high frequency ranges, within the limits of 502 to 694 MHz, for the period from 1 December 2013 to 30 November 2033; and
-  (b) execute a deed setting out the terms and conditions under which Te Pūtahi Paoho must exercise the spectrum management rights.
+(1) The terms and conditions under which Te Mātāwai must manage the spectrum management rights must be set out in a deed executed by the responsible Ministers.
-(2) The deed may be modified by written agreement between the responsible Ministers, on behalf of the Crown, and Te Pūtahi Paoho.
+(2) The deed may be modified by written agreement between the responsible Ministers, on behalf of the Crown, and Te Mātāwai.
-(3) The responsible Ministers must consult the Minister responsible for the administration of the Radiocommunications Act 1989 before—
-  (a) executing the deed under subsection (1)﻿(b); or (b) modifying the deed under subsection (2).
+(3) The responsible Ministers must consult the Minister responsible for the administration of the Radiocommunications Act 1989 before modifying the deed under subsection (2).
-(4) The deed may, by agreement, provide that if Te Pūtahi Paoho breaches 1 or more specified terms or conditions (a serious breach), the responsible Ministers may require Te Pūtahi Paoho to transfer the spectrum management rights to the Crown, and in such a case Te Pūtahi Paoho must transfer the spectrum management rights as required by the responsible Ministers.
+(4) The deed may, by agreement, provide that if Te Mātāwai breaches 1 or more specified terms or conditions (a serious breach), the responsible Ministers may require Te Mātāwai to transfer the spectrum management rights to the Crown, and in such case Te Mātāwai must transfer the spectrum management rights as required by the responsible Ministers.

 ### 24C Aggregation of management rights
 (1) This section applies if—